recumbent/ddd-2020/PITCHME.md

 Note:

+- That we automate.
+Everything.
+- We automate things to make them trivially repeatable and that has to include deployment.
+- If you want to automate everything then using a cloud web console isn't the answer
-So how do we automate definition of infrastructure or the definition of deployed systems (where there is considerable overlap).
+- So how do we automate definition of infrastructure or the definition of deployed systems (where there is considerable overlap).

 ---